-Appendix K contains maps showing the results of groundwater measurements collected during spring 2015.
+Appendix K contains maps showing the results of groundwater measurements collected during spring 2016.
 These maps include interpreted groundwater elevation contours and vectors showing direction of groundwater flow.
 If a well-defined divide lying northerly of the Rio Grande exists, groundwater flow vectors would indicate a groundwater flow from the divide along the southerly side toward the river and on the northerly side toward the Closed Basin.
 The groundwater flow vectors do not provide evidence of a well-defined divide with the possible exception of an area between Monte Vista and Alamosa where there is some evidence for a few miles.
-The location of the hydraulic divide has changed slightly from the 2015 ARP and is shown on the maps included in Appendix K. The interpreted location of the divide is shown on the maps prepared from the 2015 groundwater measurements.
+The interpreted location of the divide is shown on the maps prepared from the 2016 groundwater measurements.
 The approximate divide location in the area between Del Norte and the 7-Mile Plaza is uncertain due to the perched river condition, so it is shown as a dotted line on the maps included in Appendix K.

-8.0 FALLOWING OF SUBDISTRICT #1 IRRIGATED LAND-TEMPORARY AND PERMANENT goal, dry-up of approximately 40,000 acres of land previously irrigated during calendar year 2000 will be required."
+8.0 FALLOWING OF SUBDISTRICT #1 IRRIGATED LAND-TEMPORARY AND PERMANENT

-8.1 2015 CONTRACTED CONSERVATION RESERVE ENHANCEMENT PROGRAM LANDS
+8.1 2016 CONTRACTED CONSERVATION RESERVE ENHANCEMENT PROGRAM LANDS

 Section III, Part D of the Subdistrict #1's Plan of Water Management concerns the "Restoration of Groundwater Levels and Groundwater Storage".
-The PWM states: "It is anticipated that to achieve sufficient reduction of well withdrawals to accomplish the Unconfined Aquifer storage
+The PWM states: "It is anticipated that to achieve sufficient reduction of well withdrawals to accomplish the Unconfined Aquifer storage goal, dry-up of approximately 40,000 acres of land previously irrigated during calendar year 2000 will be required."